 Postpartum Resource Center of the Triad is a nonprofit focusing on the mental health well-being of moms, dads, and partners during pregnancy and postpartum.

 PRCT also maintains a comprehensive directory of prenatal and postpartum resources in the Triad area.
 This directory is available for parents to effortlessly find information.
-Our volunteers are available by phone to identify helpful community resources.
+Are you a provider interested in being listed in PRCT's directory?
+Submit your information here.

 The mission of Postpartum Resource Center of the Triad is to support the mental health well-being of expecting and new parents by making local resources readily accessible, increasing community awareness of perinatal mental health conditions, and destigmatizing mental health during pregnancy and postpartum periods.